Point processes of the Poisson-Skellam family: Fractional generalized Skellam processes

 Hence, the increments (which are independent) behave as a fractional Skellam process themselves, $\big\{S_f(s+t)-S_f(s)\big\}_{t\ge0}\sim NHGBFSP\Bigl(\big(f_i,\lambda_i(s+\cdot)\big),\ i\in\mathcal{I}\Bigr)$.
 If and only if the rate functions $\lambda_i$ are constant, the increments are stationary as well.

 \begin{remark} We point out that also in this fractional case we have some result of the type of Proposition \ref{proposizioneCombinazioneLineareProcessiSkellamGenerlizzati}.
-In particular point ($i$) holds true, meaning that for $a\in\mathbb{R}$, $aS_f \sim NHGBFSP\Biggl( a\mathcal{I}, \Big( \big( f_{i/a},\lambda_{i/a}\big),\ i\in a\mathcal{I}\Big) \Biggr)$. \\ Concerning the summation we can state the following.
+In particular point ($i$) holds true, meaning that for $a\in\mathbb{Z}$, $aS_f \sim NHGBFSP\Biggl( a\mathcal{I}, \Big( \big( f_{i/a},\lambda_{i/a}\big),\ i\in a\mathcal{I}\Big) \Biggr)$. \\ Concerning the summation we can state the following.
 Let $S^{(j)}_f\sim NHGBFSP\Bigl(\big( f_{i,j},\lambda_i\big),\ i\in\mathcal{I}\Bigr),$ with $j=1,\dots,J\in\mathbb{N}$, and $f_{i,j}$ being a Bernstein function for each $i,j$.
 Then,

 Formula (\ref{sommaSkellamFrazionari}) is well posed because the sum of Bernstein functions is still Bernstein.
-To prove \eqref{sommaSkellamFrazionari} the interested reader can use the probability generating function \ref{funzioneGeneratriceProbabilitaSkellamFrazionarioBernstein}. $\diamond$ \end{remark}
+To prove \eqref{sommaSkellamFrazionari} the interested reader can use the probability generating function \eqref{funzioneGeneratriceProbabilitaSkellamFrazionarioBernstein}. $\diamond$ \end{remark}

 \begin{remark}[First passage times] If we assume $\mathcal{I}\subset\mathbb{N}$, the fractional process is non-decreasing and the results presented in Section \ref{tempiPrimoPassaggioSkellamGeneralizzato} can be extended.
-Indeed, by means of the same arguments one can obtain that, denoting with $T_n = \inf\{t\ge0\,:\,S(t)\ge n\}$ the first passage time through the level $n\in\mathbb{N}$, for $u$ in the neighborhood of $0$,
+Indeed, by means of the same arguments one can obtain that, denoting with $T_n = \inf\{t\ge0\,:\,S(t)\ge n\}$ the first passage time through the level $n\in\mathbb{N}$, for $|u|\le 1$,

 Furthermore, by denoting with $q_n(t) = P\{T_n > t\}$, one can obtain that